stevenzhu03/Roomh/README.md

 # ROOMH

-Roomh is web application that allow users to find roomates in major cities, based on your preferences.
+Roomh is web application that allow users to find roommates in major cities, based on your preferences.

 This project utilizes a Ruby on Rails backend with a React frontend.